Multiple unit: United Kingdom

-In the UK the use of modern diesel multiple units was pioneered in Northern Ireland, although a number of other railway companies also experimented with early DMUs (including the Great Western and the London Midland Scottish).
-Notable examples include the Sprinter and Voyager families, and the brand new Olympic Javelin train service.
+In the UK, both electric and diesel multiple units are commonplace on suburban and intercity lines, having been introduced from the early 1900s.

+Early electric multiple units include the Southern Railway 3Subs, London and North Western 'Oerlikons' and London Underground 1903 Stock.
+More extensive adoption of multiple units, especially diesel multiple units (DMUs), came about in the 1950s, as British Rail sought to replace steam-hauled services.
+This would result in several classes of first generation DMUs being built, all similar in design.
+The vast majority of this design were withdrawn in the 1980s and 1990s, although the Class 121 was used in service with Chiltern Railways from 2003 to 2017.Examples of modern multiple units include the Sprinter and Electrostar families, as well as the newer Aventra family.

 The London Underground passenger system is operated exclusively by EMUs.
 Work trains on the Underground employ separate locomotives, some of which are dual battery/live rail powered.

 In Northern Ireland the majority of passenger services have been operated by diesel multiple units since the mid-1950s under the tenure of both the Ulster Transport Authority (1948–1966) and Northern Ireland Railways (since 1967).